ruby-hyperloop/ruby-hyperloop.io/source/installation.html.md

 + `<div id="content"></div>` is where our Clock component will be rendered from `Element['#content'].render{ Clock() }`

 As a final note, the resulting JS file may be a little large, so you might want to Gzip or uglify it.

+## Deployment

+There are a few deployment specific considerations:

++ The resulting compiled JavaScript files can be quite large, so you might want to add a minimise, uglify or gzip step
++ Some free deployment PaaS (Heroku for example) include low levels of memory and system resources.
+HyperReact may be configured in such a way that it is pre-rendering all pages before they are delivered to the browser and this can be an issue to the PaaS in a low memory environment.
+If the server is constrained it is better to turn pre-rendering off.

+There is a most excellent [Tutorial written by Frederic ZINGG](https://github.com/fzingg/hyperloop-showcase-heroku) which takes you through a step by step guid to deploying on Heroku.

 ## Next Steps